 86. Scrub pots and pans.
 Combine equal parts flour and salt, and then just enough vinegar to make a paste.
 Scrub and rinse.

 87. Sanitize glass jars.
 Whenever you can, reuse jars and containers.
 If you don’t like the fact that there was food in the jars previously, fill with equal parts vinegar and hot water.
-Allow to sit for 20 minutes before giving it a thorough clean and rinse.
+Allow it to sit for 20 minutes before giving it a thorough clean and rinse.

 88. Eliminate bugs from your pantry.
-Place a small bowl of vinegar in your pantry, and then add a couple drops of peppermint essential oil.
+Place a small bowl of vinegar in your pantry, and then add a couple of drops of peppermint essential oil.
 This will attract bugs.
 After a week, discard this solution, then clean all shelves thoroughly with diluted vinegar.